 Information on Parent company: Name: GC Dominio S.A.
 Registered office: Piedras 1743, Buenos Aires, Argentina

-Information on the subsidiaries in Note 2.4 to the consolidated financial statements.
+Information on the subsidiaries in Note 2.4 to the consolidated financial statements and Note 4.3 to the parent company only financial statements.